 \section{Experimental setup and methodology}

-The experiments were conducted in the high-Reynolds number boundary layer wind tunnel (HRNBLWT) at the University of Melbourne.
-The test section has a cross-sectional area of $1.89 \times0.92\ \rm{m}^{2}$ and a working length of 27 m (figure~\ref{fig2}a), enabling the development of physically thick TBLs with high friction Reynolds numbers towards the downstream end.
-Upstream flow conditioning ensures freestream turbulence intensities remain below 0.4\% throughout the test section.
-The ceiling of the test section is equipped with an array of air-bleed slots spanning the full width, distributed at regular intervals along the streamwise direction.
-The air-bleed slots allow for controlled removal of air from the test section, driven by the relatively higher static pressure within the test section.
-This pressure differential is regulated by a series of meshes installed at the test section outlet.
-A nominal ZPG TBL is established by installing a single high-porosity mesh at the outlet, which produces a small static pressure within the test section, while keeping all air-bleed slots fully open.
-A detailed characterization of the wind tunnel setup for previous ZPG TBL studies is provided by \citet{marusic_evolution_2015}.
-Following the methodology of \citet{deshpande}, the static pressure within the test section can be increased by installing one or more low-porosity (\ie higher-blockage) screens at the outlet.
-This configuration produces nominally APG conditions in the upstream portion of the test section when the air-bleed slots remain open, and ZPG conditions when the slots are restricted or closed (see figures~\ref{fig2}b,c).
-This approach, inspired by the seminal work of \citet{clauser_turbulent_1954}, enables the imposition of controlled APG TBLs with minimal physical or geometric modifications to the test section.
-Figures~\ref{fig2}(b,c) schematically illustrate how different PG histories, \ie streamwise variations in pressure coefficient, can be achieved by selectively opening or closing the air-bleed slots in the upstream region of the test section.
+\az{Experiments were conducted in the high-Reynolds-number boundary layer wind tunnel at the University of Melbourne.
+The test section has a cross-sectional area of $1.89 \times 0.92\ \rm{m}^{2}$ and a working length of 27~m (figure~\ref{fig2}a), enabling the development of physically thick TBLs with high friction Reynolds numbers toward the downstream end.
+Inlet flow conditioning ensures that freestream turbulence intensities remain below 0.4\% throughout the test section.
+The test section ceiling is equipped with an array of adjustable air-bleed slots spanning the full width, distributed quasi-periodically in the streamwise direction.
+These slots permit controlled bleeding of air from the test section, driven by the internal static pressure which is regulated by altering the blockage at the test section outlet.
+For example, a nominal ZPG TBL is obtained by installing a single high-porosity mesh at the outlet and keeping all air-bleed slots fully open.
+A detailed characterization of this setup for ZPG TBLs is provided by \citet{marusic_evolution_2015}.
+Following \citet{deshpande}, the test section static pressure can be increased by installing one or more low-porosity (higher-blockage) screens at the outlet.
+This produces nominally APG conditions where the air-bleed slots are open, and ZPG conditions where they are restricted or closed (figures~\ref{fig2}b,c).
+This approach enables the generation of well-controlled APG TBLs with minimal physical modifications to the test section, while remaining representative of practical conditions.
+Figures~\ref{fig2}(b,c) also illustrate how different PG histories, \ie\ streamwise variations in pressure coefficient, can be achieved by selectively opening and/or closing these air-bleed slots.}